franciscorafart/learning-notes/comptia/a+/external-QA.md

 - PCIe Cards
 Learn the difference, how they look and what they're used for between PCIe x1, x4, x8, and x16
 - PCIe 16x => Smallest initial segment, break, and long portion of 16-lane configuration
 - PCIe x1 => Used for Wi-Fi adapters.
-Smalles segment of connector pins.
+Smallest segment of connector pins.
 - PCI => Used for NIC cards (3 sections) ?
 - PCI => Used for Soundcards.
 Two segments ?